Cussa/alura-kafka-formation/README.md

     builder.SetValueDeserializer(deserializer);
 _consumer = builder.Build();
 ```
-- I created a function that verifies if there is some change on the partitions that the consumer is assigned.
-If yes, it print some information about the new partition.
-Every time it consumes a message, it will verify if there is a change.
-This is a validation that should only be done in debug options and should not be used in production environment.
 - In the KafkaDispatcher and KafkaConsumer, there are some commented configuration about the logs from Kafka Library.
 Uncomment it if you want to see the Kafka logs on the console.
 - As far as I got, there is no way to follow some of the configuration that is done in the course.
 However, everything seems to be working without problems.
 - To avoid mistypes, I create a Topic class that have the topics names in constants and everywhere that need the topics, uses this class.